It’s A “Food Tree” Christmas!

 Alex always jumps in with both feet and handles the important stuff: wrapping gifts that look professionally done, as opposed to my “ham-fisted” efforts; and speaking of ham, dressing the tree – with food!

-Alex shared this on Instagram last week: our friends Karen and Jo sent me two new food ornaments: a peanut butter and jelly sandwich and a cheeseburger and fries dish!
+Alex shared this on Instagram: our friends Karen and Jo sent me two new food ornaments: a peanut butter and jelly sandwich and a cheeseburger and fries dish!

 I mean, these are classics for the ages!
 Our main tree in the living room has more traditional ornaments, but these two made it to the big tree and are now part of that holiday tradition!